IRIS-Solutions-Team/IRIS-Toolbox/StructuralModeling/Slang/!log-variables.md

 List all log variables under this headings.
 Only measurement or transition variables can be declared as log variables.

-In non-linear models, all variables are linearised around the steady state or a balanced-growth path.
+In non-linear models, all variables are linearized around the steady state or a balanced-growth path.
 If you wish to log-linearise some of them instead, put them on a `!log-variables` list.
-You can also use the `!all-but` keyword to indicate an inverse list: all variables will be log-linearised except those listed.
+You can also use the `!all-but` keyword to indicate an inverse list: all variables will be log-linearized except those listed.

 ## Example

-The following block of code will cause the variables `Y`, `C`, `I`, and `K` to be declared as log variables, and hence log-linearised in the model solution, while `r` and `pie` will be linearised:
+The following block of code will cause the variables `Y`, `C`, `I`, and `K` to be declared as log variables, and hence log-linearized in the model solution, while `r` and `pie` will be linearized:

     !transition-variables
         Y, C, I, K, r, pie